The Best Bookshelf Speakers For 2025

 • Aesthetically pleasing

-• Horn loaded tweeter for more accurate sound
+• 1 inch horn loaded tweeter for more accurate sound

 • 5.25 inch copper drivers offer respectable output